OKI300MER/Predictive_Analysis_GTDB/README.md

 This repository contains code for predictive analysis of terrorist activities using machine learning techniques.
 The analysis includes data cleaning, visualization, hypothesis testing, and building machine learning models for various classification and regression tasks related to terrorist incidents.

+This code performs an extensive analysis of global terrorism data from 2000 to 2023.
+It involves data cleaning, visualization, statistical analysis, machine learning modeling, and geospatial mapping.
+The dataset includes information such as the year of the incident, country, region, attack type, target type, weapon type, number of fatalities, and number of injuries.

 Dataset
 The dataset used for this analysis is the Global Terrorism Database (GTD), which provides comprehensive information on terrorist incidents worldwide.
 The dataset includes various attributes such as the location, date, type of attack, target type, weapons used, and casualty counts.